cognitedata/transformations-cli/README.md

 The Transormations CLI is a replacement for [jetfire-cli](https://github.com/cognitedata/jetfire-cli) rewritten on top of the new Python SDK for Transformations.

+### CLI Documentation

-Documentation for command line interface is hosted [here](https://cognite-transformations-cli.readthedocs-hosted.com/en/latest/).
+Documentation for CLI is hosted [here](https://cognite-transformations-cli.readthedocs-hosted.com/en/latest/).

 ### Github Action